LabInternetPub/notes17/README.md

 ```
 which would return all users from the table since 1=1 will always evaluate to true.

+Instead use sql parameters that will protect your code from injections as the sql engine will check whether each parameter is correct
+for its column and will only allow one single value.

 ## Developers tools
 It is very convenient not to work with the real database in production since you do not want to have test data in it and also because you want to
-avoid the time overhead of having to connect to a remote database.
-For this reason Spring Boot provides a memory database (H2).
+avoid the time overhead of having to connect to a remote database every time you test your code.
+For this reason Spring Boot provides a
+memory database (H2).
 You only
 need to import the **devtools**, the **starter-web** and the **h2** libraries in your *pom.xml*.
 A H2 datasorce is going to be created
 for you and initialized with the files in the resources package called *schema.sql* and *data.sql* if present.